olejon/mdapp/README.md

 ## LegeAppen

-LegeAppen is a useful and intuitive app for doctors and other health care workers in Norway, optimized for both phones and tablets.
+Useful and intuitive app for doctors and other health care workers in Norway.

-With LegeAppen you can replace lots of apps and websites with just one app.

 #### Links
 * [Project website](http://www.olejon.net/code/mdapp/)